gernotfeichter/alp/android/docs/privacy-policy.md

 This app does not collect, store or process any personal data.

-This document was created a google play store listing requires a privacy policy if certain criteria is met.
+This document was created because a google play store listing requires a privacy policy if certain criteria is met.